SOUTHERNBREEZE

 Ample

-water, tight fairways, intimidating hazards, and abundant bunkers -- all
+water, tight fairways, intimidating hazards, and abundant bunkers --

-designed to test the skills of the most accomplished golfer have won much
+designed to test the skills of the most accomplished golfer have won

 acclaim for the Island Course at Westin Innisbrook.

-The Island, often considered to be just as challenging
+The Island, often considered to be just as

 as the Copperhead, is ranked among the country's top 50 resort courses